 Although it’s not available everywhere, renting a cell phone is another option for staying connected while visiting another country.
-Usually, you’ll find vendors providing this service in the airport or in your hotel.
+Usually, you’ll find vendors providing this service at the airport or in your hotel.
 I personally wouldn’t recommend this option, but it does offer some convenience.
 The problem with renting a phone is that typically it’s pretty expensive with very limited calling, texting, and especially data.
-Then you still have to worry retrieving any data you’ve saved to the phone.
+Then you still have to worry about retrieving any data you’ve saved to the phone.
 But being able to just pick up a phone and go without having to adjust settings or download apps does have its appeal.

 Tip: If you decide to rent a phone, make sure you delete any personal information from the phone before you return it.
 Yes, your identity can still be stolen while you’re away from home.